 We recently had the pleasure of chatting with Merek Chertkow of Blue Origin, an aerospace company whose mission is to benefit the Earth by one day sending millions of people to live and work in space.
 (Side note: Just days after we spoke to him, Blue Origin made headlines by successfully completing New Shepard’s first human flight!)

-Did you know that Blue Origin actually uses Provision’s proton therapy center in Knoxville to test some of its equipment?
+Did you know that Blue Origin actually uses ProNova’s radiation effects testing facility in Knoxville to test some of its equipment?
 That’s so cool!
-But… We were curious to know why a company that builds rocket ships and space vehicles was testing its equipment at a cancer treatment center.
+But… We were curious to know why a company that builds rocket ships and space vehicles was testing its equipment in a building most people recognize as a cancer treatment center.
 So, we sat down with Chertkow, Blue Origin’s Direction of Radiation Effects, to ask him a few questions.

 Right away though, he flipped the script and asked us an intriguing question: “What do you envision when you look at the sky and think of outer space?”

 Now, most of us probably think it’s a cold, deep, dark vacuum like we see in the movies, right?
 But as Chertkow explained, Hollywood doesn’t always get it right!

 “What actually happens is stars go through their life cycle and then they eventually explode,” says Chertkow.
 “When they explode, that’s where all of the different atoms from the periodic table of elements are formed.
 So, you have this matter – little atoms – traveling through the cosmos forming new stars, planets, and charged plasmas.
 These ballistic cosmic particles are just flying everywhere, and they can negatively affect the electronics of space vehicles.”